kisinga/ATS/README.md

 If you get the response "Success" the operation was successful, hence refresh your page and the token should shouw up.
 Otherwise, please NOTE:

-1. Token number scannot repeat
+1. Token number cannot repeat
-2. Meter Number MUST be a valid one
+2. Meter Number MUST be valid one